-Cayman 27’s Kevin Morales is an award-winning journalist with more than 13 years of professional journalism experience.
+Cayman 27 News Director Kevin Morales is an award-winning journalist with more than 12 years of experience.
 Kevin is a Milwaukee, Wis., native.
 He graduated with a bachelor’s degree in journalism in 2005 from the University of Minnesota.
+He’s a proud father and a loyal fan of the Green Bay Packers, Milwaukee Brewers, Milwaukee Bucks and U of M Golden Gophers.
 Kevin can be reached at 325-4281 or firstname.lastname@example.org

 Joe Avary has been with Cayman 27 since 2014.
 He brings 20 years in television experience to the islands and works hard every day to bring the people of Cayman stories that inform the public and make a difference in the community.
 Joe hopes his love for the Cayman Islands shines through in his informative and entertaining weather reports.
 Outside the office, he’s an avid scuba diver and member of Cayman United Lionfish League.
 He proudly calls the district of West Bay home and has developed a sweet tooth for cassava cake.
 If you have a story idea for Joe or just want to say hello, call or whatsapp him at 324-2141 or send an email to email@example.com

 Cayman 27 News Producer Reshma Ragoonath is a Trinidadian journalist with 16 years media experience with a strong background in newspapers.
 She has a B.A. in Mass Communications and an Associate degree in Journalism and Public Relations from the College of Science, Technology and Applied Arts of Trinidad and Tobago.
 You can reach Reshma at 917-9704 or firstname.lastname@example.org.
 (COSTATT.)